Operation Medak Pocket: 9–14 September

 Croatian offensive involved around 2,500 troops drawn from the Croatian Army's Gospić Operational Zone.
 It began by preparatory fire of 9th Guards artillery batteries approximately at 06:10 am on 9 September 1993.
 The attack was designed as the double envelopment maneuver in which tanks and infantry of 9th Guards Brigade of Croatian army starting from Gospić suburb of Bilaj provided one thrust of the attack, while commandos of Special Police of the Croatian Ministry of the Interior (MUP) starting from Velebit mountain provided a second thrust.
 The MUP units previously held vital Croatian positions on Velebit mountain.
 These forces were also supported by 111th Brigade of Croatian Army, Gospić Home Guard Regiment and Lovinac Home Guard Regiment..
-These two reinforced battlegroups successfully linked up same day at 14:00 hours in village of Rajičevci, therefore surrounding one battalion of Serb millitia and number of Serb civilians in Medak pocket.
+These two reinforced battlegroups successfully linked up same day at 14:00 hours in village of Rajičevci, therefore surrounding one battalion of Serb militia and number of Serb civilians in Medak pocket.
 This was followed by mopping up operations.
 After two days of fighting the Croatian forces had taken control of Divoselo, Čitluk and part of Počitelj.
 The salient was pinched out with the new front line running just in front of the village of Medak.